The University of Texas at Austin - What Starts Here Changes The World H1N1 (swine flu) and seasonal flu - what you should know

 What to do

-Requires insulin injections or an insulin pump for life Some people can avoid medication by improving diet, weight, and activity; may require oral medicine and/or insulin injections
+Some people can avoid medication by improving diet, reducing weight, and increasing activity; may require oral medicine and/or insulin injections

 If you think you have diabetes, you need to see a doctor who will evaluate your blood glucose levels and your ability to process carbohydrates.
 These are typical warning signs: